-Winter can be brutal with below zero weather, snowfalls, and more.
-So stay warm and cozy this winter with these must-know winter hacks!
+Winter can be brutal with below-zero weather, snowfalls, and more.
+So stay warm in winter with these must-know winter hacks!
 Keep yourself nice and warm, your home and vehicle protected from the harsh elements, and more with the winter hacks listed here.

-If winter weather gets you down or leaves you freezing, try these cold-weather hacks!
+If fireplaces aren’t visible and winter weather gets you down or leaves you freezing, try these cold weather hacks!
 They will keep you nice and toasty this winter, and leave a smile on your face.
 Plus you can protect your vehicle, de-ice your car or doorsteps easily, and much more.
 These are tried, tested, and approved for making winter a breeze!

-Some of them also allow you to save money by making the most of the heat that you have already produced and paid for.
+Some of them also allow you to save money by making the most of the heat from your recent purchases.
 So you save money and help the environment.

 1. Stuff Towels Around Doors